Beijing International Film Festival: Beijing Film Market

-The Beijing Film Market was formerly known as the “Film Market”.
-Since 2019 it has been renamed as the “Beijing Film Market”.
-It includes sections such as investment promotion exhibitions, project investment financing, industry dialogues, special events, signing ceremonies, film promotion meetings, etc., with a theme of “displaying, promoting, communicating, and trading”.
-It builds three significant platforms for “film elements”, “project investment” and “copyright trading”, covering the entire film industry chain to promote the development of the film industry.
-It is one of Asia’s most active film markets.
+The Beijing Film Market was formerly known as the "Film Market".
+Since 2019 it has been renamed as the "Beijing Film Market".
+It includes sections such as investment promotion exhibitions, project investment financing, industry dialogues, special events, signing ceremonies, film promotion meetings, etc., with a theme of "displaying, promoting, communicating, and trading".
+It builds three significant platforms for "film elements", "project investment" and "copyright trading", covering the entire film industry chain to promote the development of the film industry.
+It is one of Asia's most active film markets.

 Theme Forum

-The Beijing Planning · Theme Forum aims to promote international exchanges on film concepts, art, and technology; enhance China’s understanding and reference to the global film industry; promote domestic and foreign film cooperation; explore the latest developments in film art and technology.
+The Beijing Planning · Theme Forum aims to promote international exchanges on film concepts, art, and technology; enhance China's understanding and reference to the global film industry; promote domestic and foreign film cooperation; explore the latest developments in film art and technology.

 Film Master Class

-The Film Master Class invites outstanding filmmakers from China and abroad to give lectures on topics such as their experience with filmmaking, their ideas on filmmaking, opportunities and challenges in film development, etc., share their most authentic career paths and most valuable life experiences, inherit the precious spiritual wealth of images and stories.
-It serves as a bridge between filmmakers and moviegoers.
+The Film Master Class invites filmmakers from China and abroad to give lectures on topics including their careers, approaches to filmmaking, and developments and challenges within the film industry.
+The programme also provides opportunities for filmmakers to discuss their professional experiences with audiences.

 Beijing College Student Film Festival

 The Beijing College Student Film Festival was founded in 1993.
-It aims to inspire college students’ attention to Chinese films; discover young talents among college students in film theory and criticism; promote talent cultivation reserve for Chinese film theory talents; develop a Chinese film criticism career.
+It aims to inspire college students' attention to Chinese films; discover young talents among college students in film theory and criticism; promote talent cultivation reserve for Chinese film theory talents; develop a Chinese film criticism career.
 Since its establishment in 2011 by Beijing International Film Festival, it has been merged into one of its parallel sections.